hvelab/building-websites-with-gitlab-es/episodes/04-gitlab-pages-jekyll.md

 2. Add parameters `description` and `email` to it as:

 ~~~
-description: "This project develops training materials for reseachers wanting to learn to build project
+description: This project develops training materials for reseachers wanting to learn to build project
-websites in GitLab Pages."
+websites in GitLab Pages.
-email: "team@carpentries.org"
+email: team@carpentries.org
 ~~~
 {: .language-yaml}